 My kids are pretty squeamish about eating bugs.
-That has sometimes meant that they are totally traumatized when I serve home grown veggies.
-One son has post traumatic stress when it comes to eating broccoli — flashbacks of the day that I served him home grown broccoli, microwaved, and he watched, in horror, as a single, sickly green broccoli worm slowly inched its way out of the “tree” on his plate.
+That has sometimes meant that they are totally traumatized when I serve homegrown veggies.
+One son has post-traumatic stress when it comes to eating broccoli — flashbacks to the day that I served him homegrown broccoli, microwaved, and he watched, in horror, as a single, sickly green broccoli worm slowly inched its way out of the “tree” on his plate.
 I stopped using a microwave for cooking a few years ago.

-The broccoli harvest is coming in.
-When you grow broccoli organically you get white and sulphur cabbage butterflies laying their eggs on the plants.
-These eat the leaves and turn into little green worms.
 You could spray with BT to kill the bugs, but that leaves a residue on the plant.
 You have a lot of BT already in your stomach if you have ever eaten GM food, so avoid adding more if you can.
 We are learning that BT isn’t as benign as was once believed.
-If I see a green caterpillar on a plant I hand pick it, squish it between my fingers and drop it on the soil.
-But with broccoli and cauliflower the little green worms are hidden in the florets.
+If I see a green or yellow caterpillar on a plant I hand pick it, squish it between my fingers and drop it on the soil.
+But with broccoli and cauliflower, the little green worms are hidden in the florets.
 I just harvest the broccoli and deal with the little green caterpillars after harvest.

 This works for cauliflower and cabbage, too.

-Recipe: Herbal insecticide for caterpillars (makes 1 litre)
+Recipe: Herbal insecticide for broccoli worms, caterpillars (makes 1 litre)

 Wash off the solution before eating the broccoli.

 An even better tip for broccoli worms!